eugef/life-js/README.md

 life-js
 =======

-Life game written in JS
+Life game written in JS.

+More information in Russian can be found here http://life.written.ru/game_of_life_review_by_gardner

 Requirments:
 =======